SquishyWormBugs/Labs/Lab02/README.md

     ![choice question](./assets/formsChoiceQuestion.png)

 1. Great!
 But let's move that question up by clicking off the question (to stop editing it) and then simply dragging it above the question asking for their name and releasing.
-This will automaticlly renumber our questions.
+This will automatically renumber our questions.
 Try that Power Apps!

 1. Now that we know if they want follow-up or not, we can apply Branching to allow our form to become a choose your own adventure style adventure for adventurers!
 Click on our choice question again (now question number 3) to edit it and choose the 3-dots menu in the bottom-right corner and choose **Add branching**: